 2.4 Scoring for pests of T. occidentalis

-Three weeks after planting, the field was observed at a weekly base in the morning, afternoon and evening in a day.
+Three weeks after planting, the field was observed on a weekly basis in the morning, afternoon and evening in a day.
 To be considered a pest, it must cause some damage on the plant.
-Visual observation and counting were used to obtained the number of different pests.
+Visual observation and counting were used to obtain the number of different pests.
 In the case of the black ant, the Likert scale was used (few, moderate, high and very high).
-Photos of the different pest were taken as on the plant in question and were recorded with respect to the different treatment.
+Photos of the different pests were taken as on the plant in question and were recorded with respect to the different treatments.

 .